satouriko/ushio/README.md

 ### For Angular Projects

+You can import this package as an external library to your angular project.
-Go to this [README](https://www.npmjs.com/package/ushio) for more information.
+Go to the [README](https://www.npmjs.com/package/ushio) of this package for more information.

 ### For Non-Angular Projects